IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Rader Street Art Sheds

-These colorful and functional sheds were created to store the materials and tools necessary to build and maintain two community gardens which were created on facing vacant lots at the corner of 26th and Rader in Indianapolis.
+These colorful and functional sheds were created to store the materials and tools necessary to build and maintain community gardens, which were initially created on facing vacant lots at the corner of 26th and Rader in Indianapolis.
 The gardens were built by the neighborhood as part of the RECLAIM project, which aims to transform blighted properties in the Northwest neighborhoods using art combined with the energy, labor, power, and strength of community members.

 The sheds are covered with bright murals that were designed after community conversations and painted by community members.
 One shed displays excerpts from Maya Angelou’s poem “Still I Rise,” and is combined with images derived from Egyptian culture.
 The message is that the Egyptians were a strong, proud African people that neighborhood residents might pattern themselves on.
-Other sheds use imagery of the phoenix–symbolizing power rising from destruction–as well as the panther, and floral motifs representing growth.
+Other sheds use imagery of the phoenix–symbolizing power and beauty rising from destruction–as well as the panther, and floral motifs representing growth.
 A signpost indicates the direction and distance to important community resources.

 RECLAIM is the vision of two Indianapolis-based artists.
 Phyllis Viola Boyd is an artist, botanist, and urban designer.
 LaShawnda Crowe Storm is a community-based artist, community organizer, and urban farmer.

 Through bold color and design, Barb Stahl’s mural celebrates the power of one action.
 Just as a single drop of water creates colorful ripples, the work of the Mary Rigg Community Center is a catalyst for community development and pride.

 The mural was one of 46 murals commissioned by the Arts Council of Indianapolis as part of its nationally renowned 46 for XLVI mural initiative.